ebikatsudon/VTubeStudio/FAQ.md

 To fix this, turn on G-SYNC in the Nvidia GPU settings (or the equivalent for your GPU).
 If that still doesn’t work, consider setting the FPS config to 60 in VTube Studio instead of VSync.

-## Why is blinking and eye tracking not supported on Android?

-VTube Studio uses Google ARCore on Android.
-Eye/Blink/Wink-Tracking is not supported by this framework yet.
-There is no information if/when this will become available.
-It is possible that it will never be supported.

-If and when it is added to ARCore, it will also be supported by VTube Studio

 ## I bought the PRO version on Android.
 Can I transfer it to iOS?
 Or Steam?

 As a general rule, no. Technically, it is not possible as Google and Apple use different app-stores.<br/>